 Let’s talk fabric first and foremost.
-I wrote a blog post a few months ago about this gorgeous cotton fabric that Simon got me for my birthday – it is Dolce & Gabbana deadstock from a collection celebrating 1950s Italy and the pattern is so damn cheerful and exuberant, I can’t help but smile when I look at it.
+I wrote a blog post a few months ago about this gorgeous cotton fabric that my boyfriend Simon got me for my birthday – it is Dolce & Gabbana deadstock from a collection celebrating 1950s Italy and the pattern is so damn cheerful and exuberant, I can’t help but smile when I look at it.
 I am aware this is my second dress made with lemon print fabric, but when you feel so good wearing it, who cares!

 The cotton is lightweight and crisp, so it is really comfortable to wear and it was no trouble handling it when sewing.
 It can hold all the gathering really well and gives the skirt a decent amount of structure.
 As I mentioned above, I fully lined this dress using a half a metre remnant of Lady McElroy cotton lawn, which has a print of porcelain vases, teacups and teapots, and added in one of Kylie and the Machine’s newest labels.
 Adding a fun, contrast lining makes any me-made garment feel a bit more opulent.